oszkarurban/oszkarurban/README.md

 ## Leadership Experience 🚀

 ### **Scribo - Co-founder & CEO**
-- Achieved €20k in revenue within 12 months while contributing to sustainability by saving over 1000 kg of plastic with our zero-waste whiteboard markers.
+- Achieved €20k in revenue within the first 12 months while contributing to sustainability by saving over 1000 kg of plastic with our zero-waste whiteboard markers.
 - Navigated our company through the pandemic by pivoting the target group, resulting in stabilized sales.
 - Coordinated ongoing product improvements that resulted in a 9% customer satisfaction increase.
 - **Awards:** Junior Achievement Leadership Award, Junior Achievement Company of the Year 2021, Ralph De La Vega Global Entrepreneurship Award